Toyota Opa

 The Toyota Opa (トヨタ・Opa (オーパ), Toyota Ōpa) is a compact car produced by Toyota.
 Its name derives from the exclamation for surprise in Portuguese.

 It was introduced at the October 1999 Tokyo Motor Show as a prototype car, and was put into production in January 2000.
 It was the result of the V50 Vista Ardeo wagon modified into a 5-door hatchback.
 The transmission shifter was relocated from the floor between the front seats to a location on the lower portion of the dashboard, allowing passengers to walk to the rear area from either front seat.
 It was initially available with the 1.8-litre 1ZZ-FE engine.
 Later in August 2000, the Opa was offered to customers with the 2.0-litre 1AZ-FSE engine and a continuously variable transmission.
-In January 2001, the GPS navigation was offered as an option.
+In January 2001, GPS navigation was offered as an option.

 The Opa was exclusive to Toyopet Store locations as a larger companion to the Caldina station wagon.
 It was discontinued in August 2005.